liefery-it-legacy/blog/_posts/2019-04-30-the-only-constant-is-change-scaling-our-processes-with-weekly-retrospectives.md

 The second rule provides space to give feedback.
 It's important for us to do it on a regular basis.
 This reduces the barrier to share your thoughts as there's now a dedicated time to do so.
 We take every bit of feedback very seriously and actively look for improvements with the whole team.
-The purpose is to make anyone welcome to give feedback and not feel like "the one who complains".
+The goal is to make anyone welcome to give feedback and not feel like "the one who complains".
 That's especially vital for new team members and juniors who could otherwise feel that they're speaking out of turn.

 Establishing the habit of acting reliably on given feedback creates a positive feedback loop that results in more feedback given, which in turn results in